Being Negative but Constructively: Lessons Learnt from Creating Better Visual Question Answering Datasets: WUP-based similarity for filtering out ambiguous decoys

 where $N_1$ and $N_2$ are the sets of nodes that words $w_1$ and $w_2$ correspond to, respectively.
 That is, the word similarity is based on the most similar pair of nodes from both words.
 We consider only the NOUN and ADJ nodes for tractable computation.

 Since a candidate answer may contain more than one word (\ie, a word sequence), we compute the similarity between two word sequences $WS_1$ and $WS_2$ as follows

-This formulations is highly similar to the one proposed in~\cite{malinowski2014multi} for evaluating open-ended visual QA.
+This formulations is highly similar to the one proposed by Malinowski and Fritz et al.~\shortcite{malinowski2014multi} for evaluating open-ended Visual QA.
 The main difference is that we use ``max'' rather than ``min'' to compute the final score.
-Note that our performance of using the WUP score is to filter out ambiguous decoys to the target.
+Note that our purpose of using the WUP score is to filter out ambiguous decoys to the target.
 For example, we consider ``a cute cat'' to be ambiguous to ``cat''.
 Using eq. (\ref{e_WUP}) gives a similarity 1, which can not be achieved by taking ``min''.